eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 Unarmable States
 ^^^^^^^^^^^^^^^^

-Besides Vault-1 not being secured, if any ofthe area monitors are alarming or failing the AREA MONITOR lamp will turn red and the accelerator will not arm.
+Besides Vault-1 not being secured, if any of the area monitors are alarming or failing the AREA MONITOR lamp will turn red and the accelerator will not arm.

 Arming Procedure
 ^^^^^^^^^^^^^^^^

 Once Vault-1 is secured the accelerator can be armed.
-To arm the accelerator, turn the ACCELERATOR ENABLE key on the Vault-1 IONZING RADIATION INTERLOCK protocase.
+To arm the accelerator, turn the ACCELERATOR ENABLE key on the Vault-1 IONIZING RADIATION INTERLOCK protocase.
 The STATUS lamp will turn green.
 Now that the accelerator is armed, the transmitters can be armed.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_protocase_accelerator_armed.jpg
     :scale: 20 %
     :align: center

-    **Figure 14:** This is the Vault-1 Control Ionizng Radiation Protocase when the accelerator is armed.
+    **Figure 14:** This is the Vault-1 Control Ionizing Radiation Protocase when the accelerator is armed.

-Like the accelerator, to arm the individual transmitters turn the TRANMISTTER ENABLE key on the Vault-1 Control IONZING RADIATION INTERLOCK protocase.
+Like the accelerator, to arm the individual transmitters turn the TRANSMITTER ENABLE key on the Vault-1 Control IONIZING RADIATION INTERLOCK protocase.
 The STATUS lamp will turn green for the transmitter you armed.
 Once either of the transmitters are armed the VIEWMARQ displays in Vault-1 Control and Accelerator Lab will display :red:`VAULT SECURE - RF ARMED` and the blue beacons next to the display will be on.
 At this state the transmitters can be set to trig and power can be enabled into the RF structures.

-The accelerator and transmitters can be disarmed by pressing the ACCELERATOR RESET button on the Vault-1 Control IONZING RADIATION INTERLOCK protocase.
+The accelerator and transmitters can be disarmed by pressing the ACCELERATOR RESET button on the Vault-1 Control IONIZING RADIATION INTERLOCK protocase.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_protocase_transmitter_armed.jpg
     :scale: 20 %
     :align: center

-    **Figure 15:** This is the Vault-1 Control Ionizng Radiation Protocase when a transmitter is armed.
+    **Figure 15:** This is the Vault-1 Control Ionizing Radiation Protocase when a transmitter is armed.

 Putting Vault-1 into a Non-Secure State
 ---------------------------------------

 Once the transmitters are no longer triggering, the accelerator and transmitters can be disarmed.
-This can be done by pressing the ACCELERATOR RESET button on the Vault-1 Control IONZING RADIATION INTERLOCK protocase, or simply opening the sheild door will disarm the system.
+This can be done by pressing the ACCELERATOR RESET button on the Vault-1 Control IONIZING RADIATION INTERLOCK protocase, or simply opening the shield door will disarm the system.

 .. note::
      2 minute must pass from the transmitters being brought to a safe state an the accelerator being disarmed before the Vault-1 door can be opened.